Tampa Eviction Process: Hillsborough County Step-by-Step

 How do I serve an eviction notice in Tampa?

-Most Tampa landlords use a process server.
-Costs run $55–$75 per defendant, and you get a sworn affidavit of service that holds up in court.
+A process server runs $55–$75 per defendant, and the affidavit of service holds up in court.
 Certified mail is technically allowed but risky—if the tenant refuses to sign, you've got a weak paper trail.

 For a 3-day notice, don't count the day of service as day one.
 Day one is the first full business day after service.
 A Friday service means day one is Monday.
 Get this wrong and you've filed too early—another dismissal risk.
 If you're screening tenants properly upfront, you'll end up here less often.